Mobile deep linking: Deferred deep linking

 A common use case is to drive installs; linking to functionality in a not-yet-installed app provides the user with an incentive to install it.

-Deferred deep linking allows mobile developers and mobile marketers to deliver a seamlessly and automated user experience, whether the app was previously installed or not, improving conversion rates and user retention.
+Deferred deep linking allows mobile developers and mobile marketers to deliver a seamless and automated user experience, whether the app was previously installed or not, improving conversion rates and user retention.

 While there is currently no industry standard for deferred deep linking, various platform providers offer differing levels of support: